 Ann’s work depicts the beaches of Kent and Cornwall, at various times of day and year, state of the tide and weathers.
 The paintings often include found objects from the beach – sand, tiny shells and pebbles.

-Ann’s work is in collections across the UK and the US; Ann exhibits in Rochester and Margate and at Art Fairs in the South East.
-She is represented by PAKS Gallery in Austria, Michael Joseph in Miami, Gabriel Fine Arts in London, Rossocinabro Gallery in Rome, Galerie Sonia Monte in Paris and COLORIDA GALERIA DE ARTE in Lisbon.
+Ann’s work is in collections across the UK, Europe and the US; Ann exhibits in Rochester and Margate and at Art Fairs in the South East.
+She is represented by Michael Joseph in Miami, Gabriel Fine Arts in London, Rossocinabro Gallery in Rome, Galleria360 in Florence and COLORIDA GALERIA DE ARTE in Lisbon.